How to move on after divorce

 File a Qualified Domestic Relations Order (QDRO)

 If you have retirement accounts like a 401(k) or pension that must be divided with an ex-spouse after divorce, you must file a Qualified Domestic Relations Order (QDRO).
-This is a separate court order that instructs how the retirement account will be split.
+This is a separate court order that instructs how the retirement benefits, such as 401(k)s and pensions, will be split.
+The QDRO should be consistent with the terms outlined in your settlement agreement to ensure proper division and execution.

 First, the QDRO gets drafted, usually by an attorney.
 It details how much of the account will be assigned to each spouse, how future contributions and investment earnings will be handled, the timing of payments, and more.
 The QDRO must follow specific guidelines to be qualified.